 Colour Captures the Attention

-EEG studies show that the brain reacts to our favourite colours even before the eye focuses on it.
-People look at their favourite colours longer, and react to their favourite colours more.
+EEG studies show that the brain reacts to our favourite colours even before the eye focuses on them.
+People look at their favourite colours longer and react to their favourite colours more.
 Studies show that highly saturated colours make objects appear bigger than they are, and when highly colour-saturated objects are placed in a room, the room appears to be smaller.
 Simply altering colour saturation generates more attention and arousal in the brain, making everything else seem smaller by comparison.

 It’s no surprise that colour influences everything we experience with food.
-Because we experience food first with our eyes, we naturally look at colour to indicate whether food is healthy, whether it is delicious, and what we expect it to taste like.
+Because we experience food first with our eyes, we naturally look at the colour to indicate whether food is healthy, whether it is delicious, and what we expect it to taste like.
 In fact, colour is the single most important indicator of our sensory experiences with food, particularly in the modern world, where the consumer typically encounters food visually, with the aid of product packaging, before experiencing food with any other sense.
 In many side-by-side studies (as with two identical glasses of sweet liquid, one with more food colouring than another), the intensity of food colour is directly related to our perception of the intensity of food flavour.
-However, if food is coloured contrary to our expectations, we have an extremely negative response, particularly with orange and green foods.
+However, if food is coloured contrary to our expectations, we have an extremely negative response, particularly to orange and green foods.
 For example, if something tastes orange but is coloured green, or is flavoured lime but coloured orange, there is a specific negative reaction.
 We have more tolerance for this flavour/colour discrepancy in red.

 The Power of Red

 - Red in foods.
 In fruits and vegetables, the colour red indicates the presence of polyphenols, antioxidants that reduce inflammation, improve immune response, and boost heart health.
-Red increases the metabolism, which stimulates appetite.
+Red increases metabolism, which stimulates appetite.
 In placebos, red pills are perceived as having a stimulant effect.